-The global COVID-19 pandemic has had, and may continue to, or in the future have, a material adverse impact on our operations and financial performance, as well as on the operations and financial performance of the customers and suppliers in the gaming industry that we serve.
-We are unable to predict the extent to which the pandemic and related impacts will continue to adversely impact our business operations, financial performance, results of operations, financial position, and the achievement of our business objectives.
+The global COVID-19 pandemic had, and may in the future have, a material adverse impact on our operations and financial performance, as well as on the operations and financial performance of the customers and suppliers in the gaming industry that we serve.

 The COVID-19 pandemic negatively impacted the global economy, with particular impact to the gaming industry, disrupted global supply chains, temporarily lowered equity market valuations, created significant volatility and disruption in the financial markets, and increased unemployment levels.
 Consequently, demand for our products and services could be impacted in the future as a result of decreases in gaming activity, whether resulting from the COVID-19 pandemic or other public health crises, uncertainty in the economy or industry, supply chain disruptions, or other for reasons.
-The extent to which the COVID-19 pandemic further impacts our business, results of operations, and financial condition, as well as our capital and liquidity ratios, will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of its variants, and actions taken by governmental authorities and other third parties in response to the pandemic.
+The extent to which the COVID-19 pandemic further impacts our business, results of operations, and financial condition, as well as our capital and liquidity ratios, will depend on future developments that are highly uncertain and cannot be predicted, including the scope and duration of the pandemic, the resurgence of its variants, and actions taken by governmental authorities and other third parties in response to the pandemic.
 The COVID-19 pandemic may also exacerbate the risks disclosed in this section of our Annual Report.